Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Real-world Testing

-In addition to disrupting ongoing charging sessions, we also tested the effects of the attack if it commences before a charging session has begun.
-We started broadcasting the malicious signal before the vehicle was connected to the charging station.
+\ndssparagraph{Prevention of New Charging Sessions} In addition to disrupting ongoing charging sessions, we also tested the effects of the attack if it commences before a charging session has begun.
+We started broadcasting the preamble before the vehicle was connected to the charging station.
 We then tried to start a charging session as described above.
 In line with our expectations, the charging did not start and the EVSE displayed an error message.
 In contrast to the error shown in Figure~\ref{fig:evse_error}, no state-of-charge value was displayed in this case --- as the EVSE had never learned it.
 An adversary could use this variant of the attack to cause a denial-of-service of a certain charging hub for a longer period of time, for example, to blackmail the operator.